wstalcup/wstalcup.github.io/Chapter-18-The-Council's-Whims.md

 “You may see it that way, but we have no responsibility to your clan,” The nasal voice said, “They pay no taxes to us, contribute nothing to the Whitebrook clan.”

-“There blood will be on your hands!
+“Their blood will be on your hands!
 Six hundred lives, because you denied me here!”
 He felt his hands shaking as he squeezed the podium in a desperate grip.

 “That’s enough, brat,” Lode called out, “Do not blame your clan’s weakness-”